A Derived Decomposition for Equivariant $D$-modules: Generalized Springer Decomposition

-\end{proposition} \begin{proof} By Lemma \ref{lemma-ff}, the category $\bD(\ug)_{cusp}$ decomposes in to orthogonal blocks indexed by distinguished orbits, where each block is equivalent to the subcategory generated by cuspidal local systems in $\bD(\ucO)$.
+\end{proposition} \begin{proof} By Lemma \ref{lemma-ff}, the category $\bD(\ug)_{cusp}$ decomposes as a direct sum indexed by distinguished orbits, where each summand is equivalent to the subcategory generated by cuspidal objects in $\bD(\ucO\times \fz(\fg))$.
 The result then follows from Lemma \ref{lemmafinitegp}. \end{proof}

-\begin{remark} The subcategory $\bD_{coh}(\fg)_{(\cE)}$ consists precisely of those objects all of whose cohomology objects are contained in $\bM(\fg)_{(\cE)}$. \end{remark}
+\begin{remark} The subcategory $\bD_{coh}(\fg)_{(\cE)}$ consists precisely of those objects with finitely many nonzero cohomology modules, all of which are contained in $\bM_{coh}(\fg)_{(\cE)}$. \end{remark}

-\subsection{Proof of Theorem \ref{theoremod}}
+\subsection{Proof of Theorem \ref{maintheorem decomp}}